Symmetries of Schroedinger equation with scalar and vector potentials: Equivalence transformations

 Let us describe admissible functions ${ G}_a({\bf x})$ in (\ref{tt1}).
 To keep the generic form of symmetries (\ref{so}) and (\ref{kil}) these function should be linear.
-To keep the second order derivation terms in Schr\"odinger equation transformations should keep the form $x_1^2+x_2^2+x_3^2$ invariant up to multiplication on a constant factor.
+To keep the second order derivation terms in SE, the equivalence transformations should keep the form $x_1^2+x_2^2+x_3^2$ invariant up to multiplication on a constant factor.
 In other words, transformations (\ref{tt1}) with trivial $R(t)$ belong to the Euclid group extended by the dilatation transformations.
 We will denote this group as $\tilde {\textsf{E}}$ and its Lie algebra as $\tilde{\textsf{e}}$(3).

 Thus we describe the equivalence transformations which can be admitted by the classified equations.
-Now we are in a position to find admissible symmetries and the related potentials integrating the determining equations.
+Now we are in a position to find admissible symmetries and the related potentials by integrating the determining equations.
 It will be done in the following sections.